 Why Excel Equipment Rental Spreadsheets Don’t Work

-Excel has a myriad of problems when it comes to rental tracking, which could easily cost you more money than you realize.
+Excel spreadsheets have a myriad of problems when it comes to rental equipment tracking, which could easily cost you more money than you realize.
 Here are just a few at the tip of the iceberg:

-Human error is always a potential problem, and you should minimize it as much as possible.
-The more you rely on updating and changing spreadsheets, the more likely it is that mistakes will make their way into your data.
+Human error is always a potential problem, especially with large amounts of regularly changing data stored in spreadsheets.
+Ideally, you need to optimize your resource output while minimizing human error as much as possible.
+The more you rely on updating and changing Excel spreadsheets, the more likely it is that mistakes will make their way into your equipment rental tracking data.

-Moreover, as your spreadsheets gain complexity with growth and increasing data, the more errors you’ll likely have, including duplicate data that can worsen existing accuracy problems.
+Moreover, as your spreadsheets gain complexity with growth and increasing data, you’ll likely have more errors, including duplicate data, that can worsen existing accuracy problems.

 In fact, more than 80 percent of Excel spreadsheets businesses use have some mistakes in them—and that poses a lot of risks.
 Even minor errors can cost some of the largest businesses millions of dollars, regardless of the industry.